-USD/JPY gains on back of Donald Trump’s speech
+USD/JPY gains on back of US President Donald Trump’s speech

-The greenback recovered past ¥109.00 after US President Donald Trump’s speech, and has remained above this level throughout Wednesday US time.
+The greenback recovered past ¥109.00 after US President Donald Trump’s speech on Wednesday night.

-The USD/JPY rebounded 0.69% on Wednesday (08 January) late-morning US time, following US President Donald Trump’s speech at the White House in which he stated that Iran ‘appears to be standing down’.
+The USD/JPY rebounded 0.69% on Wednesday (08 January) evening US time, following US President Donald Trump’s speech at the White House in which he stated that Iran ‘appears to be standing down’.

 In his speech at the White House, President Trump did not indicate any further military action.
 He said: ‘No Americans were harmed in last night's attack by the Iranian regime.’